DENIOS Ltd

 Based on ISO 14001

 Every company that uses, processes, or stores hazardous substances should have an emergency plan for cleaning up spilled liquids.
 While every emergency is different, there are some key considerations that you should always be aware of.
 You should ask yourself the following questions: What is the volume of the leaked liquid?
 What kind of liquid did you spill?
 What are the characteristics of the leaked liquid?
 Where is the location of the leak?
-The DENIOS 10-point emergency plan guides you safely and systematically through the leak clean-up process.
+The DENIOS 10-point emergency plan guides you safely and systematically through the leak clean-up process and will help keep your company running in the event of a spill.

 How to properly tackle a hazardous material spill: